Learning Track

 Remote content is cached locally to avoid repeated API calls:

-bengal sources status
+bengal content sources

-# Force refresh from remote
+# Force refresh from remote (ignore cache)

-bengal sources fetch --force
+bengal content fetch --force

 Cache behavior: